 The Mission of the Apostles and the Mission of the Church – Acts 4

-The sermon today is about two different missions.
+Turn to Acts 4 please.
+The message today is about two different missions.
 The mission of the apostles is to preach the word, preach the gospel, and witness to the resurrection of Jesus.
-The mission of the church is to be the people of God, to be one in heart and mind, and take care of each other.
+The mission of the church is to be the people of God, to be one in heart and mind to and take care of each other.

+That was their mission.
+The mission of the church was to be the new people of God that we saw at the end of Acts 2, the new society, the true Israel.
+In Acts 4 we will see the same two missions as clearly as we saw them in Acts 2.
 Turn to Acts 4:33, for this is as clear in that verse as anywhere.
 Today we will begin in v33, which is the middle of today’s text.

 With great power the apostles gave their witness to the resurrection of the Lord Jesus.
 And great grace was at work in them all that there were no needy persons among them.